-- 2. Remove the fuel hose from the outboard motor. - 3.
-Drain all fuel from the fuel hoses, fuel pump and carburetor (See page 65), and clean these parts.

-Keep in mind that if gasoline is kept in the carburetor for a long time, gum and varnish will develop, causing the float valve to stick, restricting the fuel flow.

-- Remove the spark plugs and put a teaspoon of engine oil or spray storage oil into the combustion chamber through the spark plug holes. - 5.
-Pull the recoil starter several turns to lubricate inside the cylinder.
+- 2. Remove the fuel hose from the out- - 3.
+Drain all fuel from the fuel hoses, fuel pump and carburetor (See page 80), and clean these parts. - Keep in mind that if gasoline is kept in the carburetor for a long time, gum and varnish will develop, causing the float valve to stick, restricting the fuel flow. - Remove the spark plugs and put a teaspoon of engine oil or spray storage oil into the combustion chamber through the spark plug holes. - 5.
+Turn the starter motor several turns to lubricate inside the cylinder.